jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/relationships-implementation.md

 `When* you*` let one of `the*` object references link to another object, `then* the*` link from `the*` old counterpart to `the*` object `should` be broken and a link from `the*` new counterpart to `the*` object `should` be established. `The*` object synchronizes `the* old` counterpart *out*, and it synchronizes `the*` new counterpart *in*.

-In Encircle `you* are` still able to create `just` a unidirectional relationship.
+In Circular `you* are` still able to create `just` a unidirectional relationship.
 In a programming environment `you* should` be able to automatically turn a unidirectional relationship to a bidirectional relationship.
 In a programming environment `you* should` be able to turn two `already defined` unidirectional relationships into a single bidirectional relationship.

 `So` whenever a __Jar__ changes its __Lid__, `the*` original __Lid__’s reference to `the*` __Jar__ `is` annulled, and `the*` new __Lid__ get a reference to its new __Jar__. `This actually` explains synchronization between __1 => 1__ related objects.
 Synchronization happens `when*` assigning a related item. `When*` assigning a related item, `the*` related item gets a reference back to `the*` first item.